International Paper

 166. Commitment to support smallholders?

-The company helps small landowners to achieve certification of their forest management practices.
-The company also commits to facilitate the inclusion of smallholders into the supply chain, however, this does not clearly cover all operations.
+The company assists small landowners in achieving certification of forest management practices.
+It also commits to facilitating the inclusion of smallholders into the supply chain, however, this does not clearly cover all operations.

 -